candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

     Candlepin can be deployed following the instructions in the [Deploying Candlepin](#deploying-candlepin) section.

-### Post-setup Steps

-Note that while Vagrant makes setting up the environment easier, some elements of the user space may not be fully configured:

-* Git configuration is not copied into the Vagrant box

-    You will need to manually configure your git e-mail address and name in the Vagrant box.
-    This step may be omitted, but you will be forced to drop out of the Vagrant box to commit or push changes.

-These steps only need to be performed after initially bringing up the box for the first time, or if the box is ever recreated after destroying it.

-These may eventually be resolved in future versions of the Ansible roles responsible for provisioning the Vagrant boxes.

 ## Local Development
 If you are unable or unwilling to use the Vagrant box for development tasks, you can, instead, set up your local environment for Candlepin development.
 Note that some Candlepin dependencies may not be available from